NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     P(Y|X) changes.
 Except
     from very specific cases, there is no way to identify concept drift without any ground truth data.

-**Sample of data used for estimation is large enough.**
+**The sample of data used for estimation is large enough.**
     CBPE calculates expected values of confusion matrix elements.
-It means it will get more accurate with increasing sample size.
-If you toss a coin only a few times, you are likely to get more heads than tails or the other way around, even though the expectation of 50/50 is correct.
-With small sample not only CBPE won't work well - even if there is an access to the ground truth the calculated metric will not be reliable as well.
-Let's imagine a very good model that is evaluated on a sample of 5 observations only.
-For each observation model returns a positive class with 90% probability.
-It still may happen that they all turn out being negative and accuracy of your model on such sample is equal to 0!
+It means it will get less accurate with decreasing sample size.
+On top, when the sample size is small it is not just CBPE that won’t work well, but the calculated metric (when targets are available) won’t be reliable either.
+For example, if we evaluate a random model (true accuracy = 0.5) on a sample of 100 observations, for some samples we can get accuracy as high as 0.65.
 Read more about it :ref:`here<chunk-data-minimum-chunk>`.

 .. _cbpe_probability_calibration: